callawaycloud/Salesforce-Environment-Vars/docs/ENABLE-SECRETS.md

 # Enabling "Secret" Value support

 *WARNING: While these values are stored encrypted, anyone with the ability to execute APEX will be able to retrieve and view them.
-Be careful not to leak them in logs!*
+Be careful not to leak them in logs!
+It is recommended that you use "Named Credentials" or a self-contained, "namespaced managed package" with protected settings for anything that is highly sensitive*

 ## Install